-- 14. Turn heater off and let cool before servicing, installing, or repairing.
-When using the hand-held remote accessory, make sure the selector switch is in the OFF position.
-Only a qualified service person should install, service, or repair heater. - 15.
-When using the hand-held remote accessory, make sure the selector switch is in the OFF position when you are away from home for long periods of time. - 16.
-This heater must not be connected to any external electrical source. - 17.
-Operating heater above elevations of 4,500 feet may cause pilot outage.
+- 15. Do not operate heater if any log is broken.
+Do not operate heater if a log is chipped (dime-sized or larger). - 16.
+Turn heater off and let cool before servicing, installing, or repairing.
+Make sure the selector switch is in the OFF position.
+Only a qualified service person should install, service, or repair heater. - 17.
+Make sure the selector switch is in the OFF position when you are away from home for long periods of time. - 18.
+Operating heater above elevations of 4,500 feet could cause pilot outage.